-We bill numerous companies based in multiple countries worldwide for many different conference speakers, presenters and acts each year, and are constantly checking and double-checking the requirements for Value Added Tax (VAT) so that we don’t overcharge anyone.
+We bill numerous companies based in multiple countries worldwide for many different conference speakers, presenters, awards hosts and corporate entertainment each year, and are constantly checking and double-checking the requirements for Value Added Tax (VAT) so that we don’t overcharge anyone.
 Until January 2011, VAT for fees for conference speakers was based largely on where the event took place.
 This changed to the ‘Place of Supply’ rule after January 2011, which means we now have to check where our client ‘belongs’ e.g. their registered business address, where their main office is based, and adjust tax accordingly.

 It should be quite straightforward; the basic requirement for us as a business registered for VAT means that regardless of who we’re billing, we are legally obliged to add VAT to fee invoices to any client we bill within the UK (apart from Guernsey and Jersey*) and essentially we base this on the addresses we are asked to send our invoices to in each instance.
 If we bill for conference speakers attending an event taking place in London, but need to send the invoice to a client with just one office based over in Malta, then VAT doesn’t apply because the place of supply is considered to be Malta, even though your conference speakers might be giving a keynote at the Langham just around the corner from us.

 Books, Planes, Cars and Trains – VAT on expenses